Unique Pupil Numbers (UPNs)

 - Pupils who are entering school for the first time, including entry to a nursery class should be allocated a permanent UPN;

-- Pupils transferring to the school from another maintained school in England should already have a UPN.
+- Pupils transferring to the school from another state funded school in England should already have a UPN.
 If the previous school:

 - has passed on the pupil's UPN, then the school should adopt that UPN